pwlmaciejewski/backbone-fsm/README.md

 npm test
 ```

-Browser tests are available in `test/browser.html`.
+Browser tests can be found in `test/browser.html`.
 Tested under:

 * IE 7+